metskem/panzer-plugin/README.md

 Choose the columns you want in your output with the envvar CF_COLS.
 Limit the output by specifying the appname prefix with the -a flag, only apps who's names start with that prefix will be shown.
 Instead of "cf apps" or "cf a" you now use **"cf aa [-a appname]"** to get the results (appname is a regular expression).
+Use the -q (--hide-headers) to hide the column headers and the summary at the bottom (handy for processing the output).

 The environment variable **CF_COLS** can be used the specify a comma-separated list of column names.
 The following column names are supported (case sensitive):